Phase transitions in a non-Hermitian Su-Schrieffer-Heeger model via Krylov spread complexity: Krylov spread via unitary dynamics

 and it diverges at $\abs{\gamma} = 2J$.
 For any other point of Region I with $h\neq -2J$, the second derivative with respect to $\gamma$ is

 and it diverges as Region II is approached.
-Furthermore, starting with $\gamma = 0$ (see Fig.~\ref{fig:4}a in green), which corresponds to the Hermitian case, the spread is
+Furthermore, starting with $\gamma = 0$ (blue curve in Fig.~\ref{fig:4}b), which corresponds to the Hermitian case, the spread is

-and it is equal to $1/2 + 1/\pi$ for $h<0$.
-This phase corresponds to a non-trivial topological phase of the Hermitian SSH model, where the circle $(R_x-t_1)^2+R_z^2= t_2^2$ (see Eq.~\eqref{eq:ap1.1}) encloses the origin.
-Thus, the index is non-zero as $k$ varies in $[-\pi,\pi)$ \cite{araujo}.
-Remark that Eq.~(16) of Ref.~\cite{caputa2} yields a value of $1/2-1/\pi$ in the same phase.
-This discrepancy is due to the sign in the matrix exponential in Eq.~\eqref{eq:2}; that is, if $\sigma_x \rightarrow - \sigma_x$, we would recover that result.
+and it is equal to $1/2 + 1/\pi$ for $h<0$ \footnote{Note that Eq.~(16) of Ref.~\cite{caputa2} yields a value of $1/2-1/\pi$ in the same phase.
+This difference is due to the choice of the sign in the matrix exponential in Eq.~\eqref{eq:2}; that is, if $\sigma_x \rightarrow - \sigma_x$, we would recover that result.
+This sign convention determines the ``gauge'' of the non-Hermitian vacuum state $\ket{\Omega}$ and, hence, the form of $H_\Omega$, leading to different spreads from $\ket{\text{GS}}$ via the unitary evolution.
+This freedom, however, does not affect the presence of singularities in the derivatives of the spread.}.
+This phase corresponds to a non-trivial topological phase of the Hermitian SSH model, where the circle $(R_x-t_1)^2+R_z^2= t_2^2$ [see Eq.~\eqref{eq:ap1.1}] encloses the origin.
+Thus, the topological index is non-zero as $k$ varies in $[-\pi,\pi)$ \cite{araujo}.

 Starting in Region III, the second derivative with respect to $\gamma$ is

 Note that there is no divergence as we approach Region II, yet there is a divergent behavior as we approach Region V. Clearly, if we start in Region V, $(C_\Omega)_{\text{V}} = 1/2$, and there is no divergence as we approach Region IV.
 Finally, if we start in Region VI, we have